University of Washington (Math and History)

 Second, let me tell you a little bit about myself.
 The picture is from a trip to see my brother in Wasilla Alaska.
 Right now, I live in Arlington Texas and I am a part-time math PhD student at UTA - The University of Texas at Arlington.
 I have a master's

-See your email for the current rate.
 Your rate includes all fees, and applicable restrictions.
 Rates never change without your permission.
+Your very first hour comes with the Wyzant Good-Fit-Guarantee.
+Group rates available upon request.

 As a parent, I would higly recommend Llew.
 He helped my 10th grade son raise his Algebra II (honors class) test scores by 30%.
 Llew was able to evaluate my son's learning style and personality, then create a tutoring "plan of action" that best fit his needs.
 My son had lost self-confidence in his abilities and was struggling with only a few weeks left in the semester.
 Llew was not only able to help him get to the point where he could make an "A" on the final exam, but helped my son to gain back his confidence.
 Llew is not only a great instructor, but a great person.
 I'm very pleased with our results, and since we have two years left in high school, we won't hesitate to call on Llew for all our tutoring needs in the future.